dom-kufel/dominik-kufel.github.io/blog/_posts/2024-06-17-neural_quantum-intro.md

 In my view, the answer is **a qualified yes!** Why?
 Well, maybe because neural networks are *already* state-of-the-art for some quantum many-body physics models among all existing numerical methods!
 Neural networks for many-body problems are highly-expressible, runtime and memory-efficient and have a different set of limitations than existing numerical methods.
 Cool!
 This suggests a potentially interesting space of problems where neural networks might outperform traditional methods, which should eventually boost their popularity in the condensed matter and quantum information communities.
 Motivated by this why not learn more about neural networks for quantum?

 In this blogpost I will discuss how to apply **neural-network based methods for solving quantum many-body problems**.
 We will start by briefly describing the <a href="#neural-networks-for-quantum---basics">basic framework</a>.
 This should give enough background to understand the current literature on the topic.
 Equipped with this knowledge, we will talk about the <a href="#neural-networks-for-quantum---hopes">hopes</a> and rather unique strengths of neural networks for some quantum problems as compared with other existing methods.
 These will include the lack of an inherent sign problem (as compared with quantum Monte Carlo) and not being limited to area law entanglement states (as compared with tensor networks).
-Finally, we will discuss some associated <a href="#neural-quantum-states-challenges">challenges</a> and glimpse an <a href="#outlook"> outlook </a> and perspectives of this emerging field.
+Finally, we will discuss some associated <a href="#neural-quantum-states-challenges">challenges</a> and provide an <a href="#outlook"> outlook </a> of this emerging field.

 Within the blogpost, I will assume you have some quantum background.
 I recognize though that this is an interdisciplinary field, so to make things a bit clearer for machine-learning-inclined people, please read through the extra expandable "ML boxes" to get a bit more of the quantum context.
 Alright, let's get started!
 * table of contents